Tyler Naquin: Cleveland Indians

 The Cleveland Indians selected Naquin in the first round, with the 15th overall selection, of the 2012 Major League Baseball draft.
-He signed and made his professional debut that season with the Mahoning Valley Scrappers of the Rookie-level New York-Penn League, batting .270 in 36 games.
+He signed and made his professional debut that season with the Mahoning Valley Scrappers of the Class A Short Season New York-Penn League, batting .270 in 36 games.

 Naquin played for the Carolina Mudcats of the High-A Carolina League and the Akron Aeros of the Double-A Eastern League in 2013, hitting a combined .269 with ten home runs, 48 RBIs, and 15 stolen bases in 126 total games between both teams.
 After the 2013 season, the Indians assigned Naquin to the Arizona Fall League, and he participated in the Fall Stars Game.
 Naquin began the 2014 season with Akron, but suffered a broken hand in July.
 He required surgery, and missed the remainder of the 2014 season.
 In 76 games for Akron before his injury, he was batting .313 with four home runs and 30 RBIs.
 Naquin began the 2015 season with Akron.
 In June, the Indians promoted him to the Columbus Clippers of the Triple-A International League.
 However, a concussion and soreness in his right hip limited him to 50 games played with Columbus.
 In 84 games between Akron and Columbus, he slashed .300/.381/.446 with seven home runs and 27 RBIs.
 After the 2015 season, the Indians added Naquin to their 40-man roster.